-Originally from Lake Country, BC, Emily completed her BFA at the University of British Columbia Okanagan (2012), followed by her MFA at the University of Victoria (2015).
-Her work has recently been exhibited at Gallery 44 (Toronto), Gallery 295 (Vancouver).
+Emily received her BFA at the University of British Columbia Okanagan (2012), followed by her MFA at the University of Victoria (2015).
+She has had recent solo exhibitions at Kitchenette Contemporary and Empty Gallery (Victoria).
+Her work has been included in group shows at the Art Gallery of Greater Victoria, Support (London, ON), Gallery 44 (Toronto), and Gallery 295 (Vancouver).
 She has participated in residencies at the Banff Centre (2016) and at MOMENTUM Worldwide in Berlin (2017).